 From hiding messy cords to holding knitting or other creative supplies, these baskets could easily find a home in any room.
 Or, pack one with some items to give as a mini gift basket.

 The baskets are stabilized with a trio of products: fusible fleece for the sides in combination with a lightweight interfacing for the lining.
 The base uses a heavy-weight interfacing panel for extra stability.
-When finished, they are meant to have a soft designer slouch – perfect for the antique look of the fabrics we selected from the Eclectic Elements collection by Tim Holtz for FreeSpirit Fabrics.
+When finished, they are meant to have a soft slouch – perfect for the antique look of the fabrics we originally selected from the Eclectic Elements collection by Tim Holtz for FreeSpirit Fabrics.

 Each basket finishes with an 8″ diameter base and is approximately 8″ tall, after the 2½” cuff is folded down into place.
 Of course you could adjust them larger or smaller to best fit your organizational needs or shelving space.